HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 // Necessary import to write to the file system import { promises as fsAsync } from 'fs';

-// Saves the encrypted seed of the vault. const serializedState = JSON.stringify(vault.save());
+// Save the encrypted seed of the vault. const serializedState = JSON.stringify(vault.save());
-// Writes the state to a file
+// Write the state to a file
 await fsAsync.writeFile(
   'tutorial_vault.state',
   serializedState,